seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ---

-## 12. The day log — internal continuity, never a report
+## 12. The day log — the audit record, never an input

 `analyst/log/YYYY-MM-DD.md`, written once per run, never reopened (map inv.
 38).
 A second run on the same date writes `YYYY-MM-DD-2.md`.

+**No run reads an earlier log's content** (§0).
+The log is evidence for the Architect's audit — the research the owner's decision of 24.09.2026 allows to be kept — and never an input to a recommendation.
+The one fact a run takes about an earlier run is whether its commit landed on `main` (map inv.
+54), read with `git` and never from the log's text.

 **This section is the only specification of the log's contents.** The contract says where it lives and how long; it deliberately carries no field list, because a list